R-Morgan/NGramCrackers/README.md

 of automated, corpus-based text analysis.
 Unfortunately, many of the most well-known programmes in my AppLing circles are non-Free.
 For instance, the language of implementation of MonoconcPro is not readily acertained, much less the source code.
-Similarly, AntConc, which is provided gratis, does not ship with the source!
+Similarly, AntConc, which is provided gratis and written in Perl, does not ship with the source!
 If this has changed, I'd love to know.

-As a Free software user, programmer, and advocate, this was extremely frustrating because the progs simply don't do what I wish, and there was no way to fix it to provide that sort of functionality to other users.
-Moreover, these programmes were designed with non-expert shell users in mind, so they feature GUIs that can get in the way of more advanced users.
+As a Free software user, programmer, and advocate, this was extremely frustrating because the progs simply don't do all of what I wish, and there was no way to fix them to provide that functionality to other users.
+Moreover, these programmes were designed with non-expert, non-CLIusers in mind, so they feature GUIs that can get in the way of more advanced users.

+Corpus linguists need high quality, Free software analytic tools that are capable of handling 5+ million word corpora spread over many documents.
+Corpus linguists should not be bound to proprietary OSes because the best tools available are not cross-platform.
+Similarly, there needs to be an intermediary step from consumer-GUI frontends to fully functional text processing APIs.
+I also find it a bit disturbing when academics with tenure release proprietary software without source code that prevents others from studying and learning how the programme works.
+If your code isn't easily peer-reviewable, why should anyone use, much less pay, for it?

 Thus, the idea of NGramCrackers was born: A GPLed, CLI for doing simple text analysis.

 ### But Python NLTK!

 While I have played with the wonderful Python Natural Language Toolkit, I am not a Pythonista.
-I was drawn to Haskell because of the possibility for excellent performance from a high-level language.
-I've also been obsessed with the idea of pure code and the verifiability that Haskell's strict typing provides since I first heard about the language in 2005.

-Generally, I tell my friends who are keen to start programming to learn Python, but I prefer writing Haskell.
+Python is a great language, and I encourage friends who want to start coding to learn it.
+That said, I see no reason to limit development of NLP tools to Python.

+I was first introduced to Haskell in about 2005 by a friend who was writing an HPSG grammar of Dutch in it.
+He told me about how because of Haskell's rich, strict typing system, it was possible to write verifiable code.
+I didn't understand the significance at the time, but it sounded sweet.
+Fast forward 9 years, I decided to give it a try as my first general-purpose language because of these reasons and the possibility for excellent performance from a high-level language.

 ### Won't a CLI make it in accessible to your target audience?